 The parking is free, and if you just want to play a few games at a casino, the Palace Station casino is just a short walk from your parked truck.
 This option is really a matter of trial and error, but the adjacent lot is frequently used by truck drivers.

 To get to the Palace Station from I-15 southbound, take exit 40 to merge onto West Sahara Avenue, then turn left onto King’s Way and make another left to turn into the trucking lot for parking, which is next to the Palace Station’s parking garage (google maps).

 Next to last on this list is the Silverton Casino, which has an ample amount of parking space either in the casino’s parking lot or in the adjacent Bass Pro Shops parking lot available next door.
 Again, parking is free, and the Strip is not too far away.

 For you to reach the Silverton Casino from I-15, take exit 33 to make a right on Blue Diamond Road, make a left on Dean Martin Road to reach the casino (google maps).

 Parking a semi-truck near the Las Vegas Strip is not as complicated as it may initially seem.
-These seven casinos accommodate big rigs, and the only casino you will need to make a payment with is the one casino on this list that’s actually on the Strip (Circus Circus).
+These seven casinos accommodate big rigs and offer free parking.
 Wild Wild West is a great option since you can utilize an actual truck stop and still be within walking distance of the casino.